 - 24 hour ambulatory pH monitoring for gastro-oesophageal reflux,

 - Oesophageal impedance testing for gastro-oesophageal reflux and symptoms

-- breath hydrogen testing for carbohydrate absorption and malabsorption, orocaecal transit time and bacterial overgrowth of the inestine.
+- Breath hydrogen testing for carbohydrate absorption and malabsorption, oro-caecal transit time and bacterial overgrowth of the intestine.

-- Stable isotope breath testing for Helicobacter pylori, sucrose, gastric emptying, small bowel bacterial overgrowth, fat malabsorption
+- Stable isotope breath testing for Helicobacter pylori, gastric emptying, small bowel bacterial overgrowth, fat malabsorption

 - Intestinal permeability testing using dual sugar probes.